DanielRaible76/3D-modeling/README.md

-## This is a space of my 3D designs for printing.
+## This is my design space of 3D models for printing.

 ### Description